Asian stocks fall after Fed discusses cut in US stimulus

-BEIJING (AP) — Asian stock markets fell Thursday after the Federal Reserve discussed a possible reduction in U.S. economic stimulus and Japanese officials prepared to declare a coronavirus state of emergency during the Olympics due to a surge in infections.
+BEIJING (AP) — Asian stock markets fell Thursday after the Federal Reserve talked about possibly reducing U.S. economic stimulus and Japanese officials prepared to declare a coronavirus state of emergency during the Olympics due to a surge in infections.

 Market benchmarks in Shanghai, Tokyo, Hong Kong and Seoul retreated.
 Sydney gained.